The 'ottoy initiative

 'oṭṭoytak Dining Experience

 Cafe Ohlone grew to prominence as the world’s first—and only—restaurant serving the traditional foods of the Ohlone people.
-Cafe Ohlone’s latest iteration is called'oṭṭoytak—The Place of Repair—and is located on the patio adjacent to the Hearst Museum of Anthropology.
-Tickets are available here.
+The ‘ottoy dining experience, developed by the mak-‘amham/Cafe Ohlone team, takes place in the ‘oṭṭoytak–The Place of Repair—on the patio adjacent to the Hearst Museum of Anthropology.

 View from The Lawrence where two visitors are looking out over the bay